MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 •	Access to AAD resources, such as Dynamics 365 Guides content is required

-•	Tracking who has used the device is not required.
+•	Tracking who has used the device isn't required.

 Before shared AAD account support on HoloLens, customers wishing to deploy shared accounts were either restricted to local accounts (via Guest/Visitor accounts) or manual AAD account setup.
-Local accounts do not provide the user easy access to apps that depend on AAD resources, such as Remote Assist.
+Local accounts don't provide the user easy access to apps that depend on AAD resources, such as Remote Assist.
 Manual AAD account setup is a slow process that is difficult to deploy.
 Shared AAD account support on HoloLens allows you to address both problems by providing easy access to AAD resources on your HoloLens devices, and can be deployed without requiring manual setup for each device.

 > [!IMPORTANT]
 > Since shared AAD accounts can be accessed on the HoloLens device without entering credentials, you should physically secure these HoloLens devices so that only authorized personnel have access.
 You may also want to lock down these accounts by applying conditional access policies, disabling self-service password reset, and configuring assigned access profiles to the devices where these accounts are used.